Jump to content

 Recommended Posts

 Dorji Khan was born in Mongolia to a stay-at-home mother and farmer father.
 They lived a relatively quiet life.
 Dorji was the youngest of three boys.
-His older brothers were both into sports; the oldest was infatuated with basketball and the middle brother loved soccer and street hockey.
+His older brothers were both into sports.

 Due to all his hard work, Dorji built up a lot of muscle over the years, and combined with inheriting his father’s looming height, he was nicknamed “The Monster” in high school.